jose-galvan/SnipSnap/README.md

 A modern URL shortener application built with React and NestJS, featuring a clean interface and robust API.

+## ⚠️ Important Notes

+### URL Validation

+Currently, URLs containing ports (e.g., `http://localhost:3000`) are not detected as valid URLs and cannot be shortened.
+This is a known limitation of the current validation implementation.

 ## 🏗️ Architecture

 This project is organized as a monorepo with two main packages: